WenjunHuang94/Glance/README.md

 > Note: All the training code is primarily based on [flymyai-lora-trainer](https://github.com/FlyMyAI/flymyai-lora-trainer).

 Ensure that `Glance_qwen.yaml` is properly configured with your dataset paths, model settings, output directory, and other hyperparameters.
+You can also explicitly specify whether to train the **Slow-LoRA** or **Fast-LoRA** variant directly within the configuration file.

 If you want to train on a **single GPU** (requires **less than 24 GB** of VRAM), run: